mdsol/cognition/README.md

 ﻿# Cognition

 An ASP.NET MVC Web app to manage structured data such as profiles or knowledge base articles.
 A cross between a wiki, CMS and database app.
+For a video overview go to: http://www.edandersen.com/2013/10/10/open-sourcing-cognition/

 This is built as an experiment with modern .NET tools and frameworks as of August 2013:

 * .NET 4.5
 * async/await as much as possible
-* MVC5
+* ~~MVC5~~ Updated to 5.1
-* SignalR 2.0 beta
+* ~~SignalR 2.0 beta~~ Updated to 2.0
-* Entity Framework 6 beta
+* ~~Entity Framework 6 beta~~ Updated to 6.1
 * CouchDB via the awesome MyCouch library: https://github.com/danielwertheim/mycouch
 * Bootstrap 3 RC2